cjungmann/readargs/README.md

 - Options are set up with an array of structs which can be much easier to scan than extended switch code.

-- The target variable is associated with the option struct, making it possible to read as well as write an option's value.
+- The target variable is associated with the action struct, making it possible to read as well as write an action's value.

-- One element of the options struct is an *agent* that handles the interpretation of the option and may include a *writer* that is used to display the option's current value.
+- One element of the actions struct is an *agent* that handles the interpretation of the action and may include a *writer* that is used to display the action's current value.
 There are some builtin agents that handle flag, integer and string values, as well as **help** and **show values** agents that notify the user:

-  - The **help** agent calls library functions that generate command usage and options help displays.
+  - The **help** agent calls library functions that generate command usage and actions help displays.

-  - The **show values** agent prints the option values as affected by the preceding arguments, and can be invoked multiple times on the same set of arguments.
-This is useful during development, and may also be useful for end users to help confirm appropriateness of option settings.
+  - The **show values** agent prints the action values as affected by the preceding arguments, and can be invoked multiple times on the same set of arguments.
+This is useful during development, and may also be useful for end users to help confirm appropriateness of action settings.

 - New agents can be designed to handle unusual needs.
 Agents can set variables, of course, but may also execute code